 To ensure that a diversity of perspectives is thoughtfully considered on a number of issues, each year the company engages large shareholders and other key constituents to discuss areas of interest or concern related to corporate governance, as well as any specific issues for the coming proxy season.
 Since our 2020 annual meeting of shareholders, we have spoken with a number of investors on an array of subjects, including board leadership; environmental, social, and governance topics; drug pricing transparency and global access to our products, including our COVID-19 therapies; product quality and safety; key enterprise risks; executive compensation; and human capital management.
 Given the significant challenges the world faced in 2020, we appreciate now more than ever the thoughtful and constructive feedback that we receive from our stakeholders.
 While a few shareholders communicated differing views on some of our governance practices, the investors with whom we spoke were generally supportive of our performance and overall compensation and governance policies.
-This feedback has been discussed with our chairman and CEO, the lead independent director, our Compensation Committee, Ethics and Compliance Committee, and our Directors and Corporate Governance Committee, and it was a key input into board discussions on corporate governance topics.
-As a result of these discussions and its own deliberations, the board decided to recommend in favor of the two management proposals described below.
+This feedback has been discussed with our chairman and CEO, the lead independent director, our Compensation Committee, Ethics and Compliance Committee, and our Directors and Corporate Governance Committee, and it was a key input into board discussions on corporate governance and other to the two management proposals described below.
 We are committed to continuing to engage with our investors to ensure their diverse perspectives on corporate governance and other issues are thoughtfully considered.